Los Angeles County Birding Spots

 PLAYA VISTA CENTRAL PARK

-Highlights: It’s small and quick to get around and can offer great views of mostly common birds but also local rarities like Sage Thrasher & Cackling goose.
+Highlights: It’s small and quick to get around and can offer great views of mostly common birds but also occasional local rarities like Sage Thrasher & Cackling goose.
 One local birder has 66 species for this tiny park.
 More ponds may be added in the future.
+A nature trail leads from this park to the west along the stream channel at the base of the cliff.

 Habitat: Ponds, lawn, small fields, trees, brush, access to riparian corridor at cliff base.